ChiruPushadapu/Flowable-Holiday-Request-Example/README.md

 Open a web browser and go to http://localhost:8080 to interact with the holiday request application.

 ## Technologies Used
-Java
+1. Java
-Flowable Process Engine
+2. Flowable Process Engine
-Maven
+3. Maven

 ## Contributing
 Contributions are welcome!
 Please feel free to fork this repository and submit pull requests to suggest improvements or fix any issues.

-## License
-This project is licensed under the MIT License.